-In 2017, 1 in 15 people became a victim of identity theft.
+In 2017, 1 in 15 people became a victim of identity theft, according to IdentityForce.
 While crooks steal your personal information for many different reasons, tax scams are one of the most common schemes that these criminals cook up.
 From posing as phony IRS agents to collecting money for fake charities, tax scams can take many forms and beguile hardworking taxpayers all over the United States.

 So how do you protect yourself and your information from being stolen?
 And if it already has been stolen, what do you do next?
 Use the links below to jump to a specific section or keep reading for a full review on how to boost your defenses against IRS tax scams this spring: